TritonDataCenter/smartos-docs/docs/gps-backed-ntp-server.md

     deb=`svcprop -c -p config/debuglevel $SMF_FMRI`

     # Start the daemon.
 If debugging is requested, put it in the background,
-    # since it won't do it on it's own.
+    # since it won't do it on its own.
     if [ "$deb" -gt 0 ]; then
             /usr/sbin/ntpd ${NTPD_OPTIONS} "$@" --set-debug-level=$deb >/var
     /ntp/ntp.debug &